aparna0522/Sentiment-Analysis-Using-Text-Mining/README.md

 Datasets Source: Online Website - https://patient.info/ (Educational purpose only)

-<h1>How to run this project?</h1>
+<h3>How to run this project?</h3>
-1. Clone this repository.
+1. Clone this repository.\
-2. Create a database consisting of two columns: Label and Blogs In the "Label" column, the sentiment of the blog will be mentioned, i.e. Exists, Deteriorate or Recover In the "Blogs" column, input the blogs from any online forums, or self articulated blogs from various sources.
+2. Create a database consisting of two columns: Label and Blogs\
+   In the "Label" column, the sentiment of the blog will be mentioned, i.e. Exists, Deteriorate or Recover\
+   In the "Blogs" column, input the blogs from any online forums, or self articulated blogs from various sources.\
-3. Open R compiler, run the entire code.
+3. Open R compiler, run the entire code. \

-<h2>How can the accuracy be increased?</h2>
+<h3>How to increase the accuracy?</h3>
 1. Increase or decrease the number of times the dataset is randomized.
 It can help in increasing the accuracy by 10% at most.
 2. Try to label the dataset more accurately.